ESSD AutoPL disks decouple capacity from performance, allowing you to independently configure provisioned IOPS and performance burst.

-Workload on an ESSD AutoPL disk originates from its attached instance.
-Performance statistics reflect the activity of all applications on the instance that use the disk, such as Alibaba Cloud Security, Cloud Monitor, and Cloud Assistant, which run on the operating system.
+An ESSD AutoPL disk's workload originates from its attached instance.
+Performance statistics include all applications on the instance, such as Alibaba Cloud Security, Cloud Monitor, and Cloud Assistant.

-The total performance of an ESSD AutoPL disk is the sum of its baseline performance, provisioned performance, and performance burst:
+An ESSD AutoPL disk's total performance is the sum of baseline performance, provisioned performance, and performance burst.

 Baseline performance